DefVINS: Visual-Inertial Odometry for Deformable Scenes: Related Work

 From a state--estimation perspective, prior work has extensively analyzed degeneracy, excitation, and observability in rigid VIO systems ~\cite{Hesch2014Observability,huang2009observability,heng2015selfcalib,yang2018benchmark}.
 In deformable environments, however, a significant portion of the observed parallax may originate from scene motion rather than camera motion, effectively reducing rigid excitation and degrading conditioning in ways not captured by existing rigid--scene analyses.
 To date, no prior work explicitly characterizes how inertial measurements affect the observability and conditioning of visual--inertial estimation in the presence of non--rigid deformation.

-Table~\ref{tab:rw-comparison} summarizes representative SLAM and visual--inertial approaches.
-To the best of our knowledge, no existing method jointly (i) integrates an explicit deformation model within a visual--inertial odometry pipeline, (ii) maintains a rigid, IMU--anchored reference to ensure metric consistency, and (iii) provides an explicit observability or conditioning analysis of the resulting non--rigid estimation problem.
-We emphasize that the \emph{Obs.
-Analysis} column refers to an explicit characterization of observability or conditioning of the proposed estimation model, rather than the implicit observability properties of a given sensor configuration.
+To the best of our knowledge, no existing method jointly (i) integrates an explicit deformation model within a visual--inertial odometry pipeline, and (ii) maintains a rigid, IMU--anchored reference to ensure metric consistency.
 DefVINS addresses these limitations by embedding a deformation graph within a visual--inertial optimization framework and by explicitly analyzing the observability properties of the resulting system, demonstrating that inertial constraints significantly improve conditioning even under strong non--rigid motion.